-Once you see the genuine UNILAG cut-off mark for your prospective course as published on this website, the next thing to do is to compare it with your aggregate score.
-If your aggregate score is up to or above the cutoff mark, just put on your dancing shoes and starting dancing like David danced.
+The next thing to do is to compare the cut off mark with your aggregate score.
+If your aggregate score is up to or above the cutoff mark, just put on your dancing shoes and starting dancing like David.
 Because you are already admitted.
 Yes, because you were part of the people whose aggregate scores were considered before determining the departmental cut-off mark.
 That’s how UNILAG and many other Nigerian tertiary institutions do it.

-You must note, however, that it is possible not to be admitted despite having an aggregate above the departmental cut off mark of your prospective course.
+You must note, however, that it is possible for the school not to admit you even though your aggregate is above the departmental cut off mark of your prospective course.
 There are a few reasons for that possibility.
 So you have to take note of them.

 We want to reach other UNILAG aspirants like you.
 Please remember to help us share this info.